Financial-Times/dotcom-page-kit/packages/anvil-server-react-renderer/readme.md

 ### `.createHandler(component)`

-Dynamically generates an Express [route handler] for the given component which will respond render the component for each request and automatically send the output as a response.
+Dynamically generates an Express [route handler] for the given component which will render the component for each request and automatically send the output as a response.

 ## Options